matter-labs/zksync-lite-docs/docs/userdocs/learn.md

 ## What is a ZK Rollup?

 ZK Rollups are a layer 2 scaling solution that uses validity proofs to scale computation: each batch of transactions comes with a cryptographic proof (ZK-SNARK) that is verified by an Ethereum smart contract.
-This way every single transaction is fully verified by all Ethereum full nodes before a block is finalized.
+This way every single transaction is fully verified on Ethereum, hence inheriting Ethereum security.

 ## How secure is a ZK Rollup?